yinan-c/blog/articles/shell-auto-suggestions.md

 ![](../output/pics/zsh.png)

-So this article is mainly about giving recommendations for both zsh and bash users on how to let the shell to remember your commands.
+So this article is mainly to give recommendations for both zsh and bash users on how to let the shell to remember your commands.

 ## 1. zsh-autosuggestions for zsh

-On my mac, zsh is the default shell,

-The plugin `zsh-autosuggestions` is the one I want to recommend here.
+On my mac, zsh is the default shell, the plugin `zsh-autosuggestions` is the one I want to recommend here.
 As the name suggests, it gives you suggestions for commands when you type in a zsh shell, and you can simple press the right arrow key to accept the suggestion.

 To install it, you can follow the instructions on their [github repo](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md).
 You can use Antigen, Oh My Zsh, Homebrew or manually install it.